 Photography pricing can get tricky.
 Do you price by the hour?
 Do you offer packages for the number and type of photos?
 Is there additional pricing for touch-ups in Photoshop?
 Few photographers price exactly the same way, which is why many clients will argue with you until they’re blue in the face if you don’t have your pricing clearly set.

-HoneyBook makes it much easier for you send professional proposals, brochures and contracts that deliver clear pricing, exemplify your high-quality services, and make it easy to book you.
+HoneyBook makes it much easier for you to send professional proposals, brochures and contracts that deliver clear pricing, exemplify your high-quality services and make it easy to book you.

 Create a brochure

 First, there’s HoneyBook’s unique interactive brochure tool.
 You can use HoneyBook to create and send beautifully crafted brochures to not only make a grand presentation of your best work but also to ensure potential clients to better understand how much you charge for your work.

 Start the process with a simple template, then build on it to make the design your own.
 Include your personalized branding, and then add in interactive package selections that let clients choose from services right there in the brochure.
 Clients can use the brochure to not only select the type of photography package and add-ons they want but to automatically generate a proposal for services that gets sent right to you for finalization.
 Use the brochure to quickly process inquiries into proposals and reduce the time it takes to create clearly-priced photography contracts.